neptune-ai/docs/docs/getting-started/installation/installation-neptune-client.rst

 .. note::

-    If you want to have your hardware consumption logged you should additionaly install ``psutil``
+    If you want to have your hardware consumption logged you should additionally install ``psutil``

     **pip**